 Sexual harassment happens all too often at work.

-In fact, on average, 2,790 people are sexually harassed in the workplace each year according data we collected from “Sexual Harassment in Our Nation’s Workplaces” reported by EEOC.gov.
+In fact, on average, 2,790 people are sexually harassed in the workplace each year, according to the data we collected from “Sexual Harassment in Our Nation’s Workplaces,” reported by EEOC.gov.

 In addition, nearly two-thirds of those who reported sexual harassment said that their harasser was a supervisor or boss.

-Key Finding on Sexual Harassment in the Workplace
+Key Finding: Sexual Harassment in the Workplace Statistics

 - Only 25% of the sexual harassment in their workplace reported to manager, boss, supervisor or management.

 - 38% of women reported experiencing sexual harassment in their workplace.

 - Approximately 3 in 4 (75%) workplace sexual harassment cases always remain unreported.

 - 63% of women did not file a complaint, and 79% of men kept issues to themselves.

 - 55% of victims experience retaliation after speaking up or making a claim.